 Thus, the effective detuning experienced by the coherent state grows linearly with the mean photon number $\bar{n}$, with a slope given by $K$, as shown in Fig.~\ref{fig:deviceA_cavity_ramsey}(a) for half flux.

-Due to Kerr-induced dephasing of the coherent state, the Ramsey signal undergoes Gaussian decay at short evolution times.
+Due to Kerr-evolution of the coherent state, the Ramsey signal undergoes Gaussian decay at short evolution times.
 However, the finite lifetime of the storage resonator leads to further incoherent decay.
-To capture both effects, we model the cavity Ramsey signal using the master equation detailed in Appendix \ref{supplement_master_simualtion}.
+To capture both effects, we modeled the cavity Ramsey signal using the master equation detailed in \cref{supplement_master_simualtion}.

 We note that away from the flux sweet spot, the reduced qubit coherence limits the ability to perform photon-number-selective measurements.
-As a result, the measured cavity Ramsey data exhibit reduced contrast, leading to broadened fringes and deviations from the exact predictions of the master equation simulation.
-However, extracting the Kerr coefficient from the measured detuning remains valid, as the frequency shift is still reliably observed despite the reduced measurement selectivity.
-Accordingly, all Kerr values shown in Fig.~\ref{fig3:flux_characterization}(e) are extracted from the measured detuning rather than from full master equation fits.
-At flux sweet spots, where selective measurement is feasible, we also verify the extracted Kerr values against full master equation simulations for consistency.
+As a result, the measured cavity Ramsey data exhibit reduced contrast, leading to broadened fringes and deviations from the exact predictions of the master equation simulation (\cref{fig:deviceA_cavity_ramsey}(d)).
+However, extracting the Kerr coefficient from the measured detuning remains possible, as the frequency shift is still reliably observed despite the reduced measurement selectivity.
+Accordingly, all Kerr values shown in Fig.~\ref{fig3:flux_characterization}(e) were extracted from the measured detuning rather than from full master equation fits.
+At flux sweet spots, where selective measurement was feasible, we also verified the extracted Kerr values against full master equation simulations for consistency.